-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

 "I've probably spoken to more than 100 female founders across the U.S., and I would say that half of us have a story," she says.

-So Giorgi asked her lawyers to draw up what she calls "the candor clause."
+So Giorgi asked her lawyers to draw up what she calls the "candor clause."

-It requires investors in her company to disclose any prior allegations of discrimination or sexual-harassment.
-Giorgi says that because investors wield an enormous amount of influence over startups and their executives, it's critical to address potentially toxic personal dynamics up front.
+It requires investors in her company to disclose any prior allegations of discrimination or sexual harassment.
+Giorgi says that because investors wield an enormous amount of influence over startups and their executives, it's critical to address potentially toxic personal dynamics upfront.

 "If nothing else, we should be able to have radically honest conversations with each other about how we want to be treated in the world," she says.

-So far, Giorgi has secured $1.5 million in funding from investors, including 2048 Ventures, Matchstick Ventures and Techstars Ventures, all of whom endorsed her candor clause and included it in the language of their contracts with her company.
+So far, Giorgi has secured $1.5 million in funding from investors, including 2048 Ventures, Matchstick Ventures and Techstars Ventures, all of which endorsed her candor clause and included it in the language of their contracts with her company.

-She's since shared it publicly on her company's website, hoping to help other women founders, who are a relatively rare breed.
+She has since shared it publicly on her company's website, hoping to help other women founders, who are a relatively rare breed.
 Last year, only 2.3% of all venture capital funds in the U.S. went to firms founded by women, according to All Raise and research firm PitchBook.

 Loading...